-You must outline your workspace if your garage door has any design to keep the painting even and prevent paint from bleeding.
-For example, if you are painting a portion of the garage with two different colors, you need to do this around the margins of the garage door frame.
+You must outline the workspace of your door to keep the painting even and prevent paint from bleeding.
+For example, if you are painting using different colors, you need to work around the margins of the door’s frame.
 This time, a painter’s tape will come in handy since it is inexpensive and convenient.

-You should always wear a mask rated for fumes when you use paint and painting supplies like brush cleaning solutions, solvents, and other chemicals.
-Additionally, eye protection should be worn when painting, especially when painting surfaces above eye level, as well as when sanding or chipping off old paint.
+You should always wear a fume-rated mask when you use paint and painting supplies like solvents and other chemicals.
+Additionally, eye protection should be worn, especially when painting surfaces above eye level.
+It is also needed when sanding or chipping off old paint.

 When your garage door needs to be painted, look no further than Titan Garage Doors Lincoln NE.
 We are your one-stop shop for all your garage door needs.
 From garage door repair to garage door installation, we have got you covered.
 Our experienced technicians are experts in garage door painting and will help you choose the perfect color for your home.